Phillip Island Junior Pro capturing the hearts of the entire island

 Utilising Woolamai, Smiths Beach and even two days of competition on the sands of the world-famous penguin parade, surfers got to experience all the Island has to offer with exciting surfing across boys and girls in 3 age groups.

-As a 10,000-point marquee event on the Surfing Australia National calendar, the event is only one of 4 events of this caliber in Australia and provided surfers with valuable rankings points in their quest for a spot in the Irukandjis’ team heading to the World Junior Surfing Titles in Brazil.
+As a 10,000-point marquee event on the Surfing Australia National calendar, the event is only one of 4 events of this calibre in Australia and provided surfers with valuable rankings points in their quest for a spot in the Irukandjis’ team heading to the World Junior Surfing Titles in Brazil.

 Peter says the ranking points on offer made it an attractive option for surfers from interstate, bringing in visitors from across Australia to Phillip Island.